Joshokelola/StudyNotes/CSC 411/Database Models.md

 	- Tables are arranged in form of records and the records are in turn arranged in form of attributes.
 	- Records are differentiated by a so called **primary key**, the primary key ensures uniqueness of each of the records.
 	- It has the concept of **foreign keys** which helps to initiate a logical connection between one relation and another.
 	- **Secondary key** is an attribute of a relation that serves as indexes to a cluster of related records.
-It enables
+It enables a clus